salesforce-heroku-workshops/enterprise-java-developer/index.md

 <a id="chapter7">Chapter 7: Searching Logs with Papertrail</a>
 --------------------------------------------------------------

-Goals: *** todo ***
+Goals: This chapter will teach you how to add the Paptertrail Heroku Add-on to your application.
+Papertrail provides a robust web interface for searching your application's logs and setting alerts for specific searches.

-The Papertrail Heroku Add-on provides a powerful way to search your application logs in your browser and setup alerts for specific search criteria.
+To add the Papertrail Add-on:

 1. Navigate in your browser to [https://addons.heroku.com/papertrail](https://addons.heroku.com/papertrail)
 2. Select `Add` for the free "Test" level of service